Sector specific benefits

 - Late yield crops planted until December 31, 2014, for a period of 10 years from the beginning of production.

 - Electric power sales produced by generating companies based on aeolic resources (wind), biomass or agricultural waste until January 1, 2018.

 - River transportation services provided with shallow draft vessels and barges that when loaded have a draft lower than 4.5 feet, until January 1, 2018.

 - Publishing companies devoted to publishing books, magazines, brochures or scientific or cultural collectible series are exempt until December 31, 2033.

-- New forestry plantations and sawmills, have an exemption on income tax.
-This benefit covers plantations established from the 1st of January 2003 and this does not have temporary restrictions.
-Plantations need to be registered with the Ministry of Agriculture.
+- New forestry plantations and sawmills.
+The benefit covers plantations established after January 1, 2003 and does not have temporary restrictions.

 - The software, developed in Colombia and with protected intellectual property rights, with high content of national scientific and technological research, certified by Colciencias, for a term of five (5) years from January 1, 2013.

 Investment and Donations for Scientific and Technological Development: